BrianRuizy/data-visualization/README.md

 Data visualization demonstration using the power of Python + (Pandas, Seaborn, Plotly)

 ## About
-This repo is purely educational.
+This repository is purely educational.
 Most of the implementation files are simple scripts which showcase each type of plot and what you can achieve to display with them.
 Tools include: [Pandas](https://pandas.pydata.org/),
 [Matplotlib](https://matplotlib.org/),
 [Seaborn](https://seaborn.pydata.org/),
 [Plotly](https://plot.ly/)

-## Sections / files
+## The Plots...
 ### Univariate plotting
 <img src="https://github.com/BrianRuizy/data-visualization/blob/master/images/univariate%20plots.PNG" width="60%"> </img>